Leone Caetani: Life

 Caetani was born in Rome into the prominent and wealthy Caetani family.
-His father Onorato Caetani, Prince of Teano and Duke of Sermoneta, was Italian Minister of Foreign Affairs in 1896 in the second di Rudini cabinet; his English mother, Ada Bootle Wilbraham, was the daughter of the Earl of Lathom.
+His father Onorato Caetani, Prince of Teano and Duke of Sermoneta, was Italian Minister of Foreign Affairs in 1896 in the second di Rudini cabinet; his English mother, Ada Bootle Wilbraham, was a granddaughter of Edward Bootle Wilbraham, 1st Baron Skelmersdale.
 His paternal grandfather, Michelangelo, had married the Polish Countess Calixta Rzewuski, whose ancestor Wacław Seweryn Rzewuski had been a well-known Polish orientalist.

 Caetani developed an interest in foreign languages at an early age.
 At 15, he began to study Sanskrit and Arabic on his own.
 Later he studied Oriental languages at the University of Rome, under Ignazio Guidi and Giacomo Lignana, with an intensive study of Arabic, Hebrew, Persian, Sanskrit and Syriac languages (and perhaps also Turkish).

 Caetani spent many years researching and traveling throughout the Muslim world, gathering material on a wide range of Islamic cultures from Tunisia, Algeria, Egypt, Syria, Turkey, Iraq, the Levant, the Sahara, India, Central Asia, and southern Russia.
 Later, one of his disciples was Giorgio Levi Della Vida.

 He became a corresponding member of the Accademia Nazionale dei Lincei in 1911 and a full member in 1919.
 Later, he left his rich library to the Lincei to create the Caetani foundation for Muslim studies.

 Caetani also served as a deputy of the Italian Parliament (1909–1913), keeping a radical socialist stance.

 He married Vittoria Colonna Caetani of the Colonna, daughter of Marcantonio VI prince of Paliano, from whom he later separated; in 1917 he succeeded his father as Prince of Teano and Duke of Sermoneta.

-After the end of his marriage and the rise of Fascism, in 1927 Caetani decided to emigrate to Vernon, British Columbia, Canada, with his new partner Ofelia Fabiani and their daughter Sveva.
+After the end of his marriage and the rise of Fascism, in August 1921 Caetani decided to emigrate to Vernon, British Columbia, Canada, with his new partner Ofelia Fabiani and their daughter Sveva.
 He later became a Canadian citizen.
-In 1935, the Fascist regime stripped him of his Italian citizenship and expelled him from the Accademia dei Lincei; he died soon afterwards in the same year in Vancouver, British Columbia.
+In 1935, the Fascist regime stripped him of his Italian citizenship and expelled him from the Accademia dei Lincei; he died of throat cancer on December 24, 1935 in Vancouver, British Columbia.
+Leone Caetani is laid to rest in the Pleasant Valley Cemetery in Vernon, BC.